-- The final layer of drywall is more aesthetically pleasing than if the room were finished with SheetBlok.
-SheetBlok is black, which is not ”pretty.”
+- The final layer of drywall is more aesthetically pleasing than if the room were finished with SheetBlok alone.
 Using it as a finish layer also means additional mechanical fastening is necessary – button-cap nails or trim strips.

-Other methods for installing SheetBlok that are acceptable, but do not necessarily perform quite as well as the sandwiching:
+Other methods for installation that are acceptable, but do not necessarily perform quite as well as the sandwiching:

 - Attached directly to the studs.
 Other layers would go over the SheetBlok.
 Disadvantages: Since there is no solid sub-layer, sealing the seams is difficult.
 Also, the decoupling achieved when used as the ”meat’ in the ‘sandwich’ is not available in this installation.

 - Cut into strips and used only on the studs.
 While this certainly reduces cost, a main disadvantage is not using the SheetBlok as a barrier.

 - Cut into strips and placed as a double layer between the sill plate and the subfloor.
 This helps decouple walls from the floor.

 - Cut into strips and placed between the top plate and the ceiling joists.
 This helps decouple the walls from the ceilings.

 - As a layer on the insides of loudspeaker cabinets.
 This is very popular in home theater setups where special loudspeaker cabinets have been built around a large screen or TV.